 Tyke Nunez

-In addition, I have also been working on a book manuscript on Bertrand Russell’s conception of space in his early, An Essay on the Foundations of Geometry.
-In it, I argue we find an interesting and novel conception of space and spatial intuition that is both worth study in its own right and that illuminates a direct and unappreciated influence of Kant’s on the advent of modern logic.
-This is because in Foundations Russell recognizes and preserves the feature of space that allows it to ground geometry for Kant, and in working through the collapse of the project of Foundations, Russell not only invents mathematical logic, but also incorporates the most basic role space had played for Kant into logic itself.
+Because I take Kant to be the apogee of this older tradition, much of my work has examined various dimensions of his thought.
+In this, I find thinking about the ways in which Kant is picking up on and modifying insights in Leibniz, Aquinas, Cicero, Aristotle, and Plato especially useful.
+I am also working on a book manuscript on Bertrand Russell’s conception of space in his early, An Essay on the Foundations of Geometry.
+In it, I argue Russell recognizes and preserves the feature of space that allows it to ground geometry for Kant, and in working through the collapse of the project of Foundations, Russell not only invents mathematical logic, but also incorporates the most basic role space had played for Kant into logic itself.

 Publications

 “The Doctrine of Internal Relations: Russell’s 1897 Rejection.”
 In Early Analytic Philosophy: Essays on its Origins and Transformation.
 Ed. by Gilad Nir and James Conant.
-(Forthcoming). (abstract)
+2025.
+Pre-print Version. (abstract)

 “Kant on Plants: Self-activity, Representations, and the Analogy with Life.”
 Philosopher's Imprint.
 Volume 21, No. 11, May, pages 1-30, 2021. (handout) (abstract)